dennyzhang/popular-github-template/README.md

 # Basic Intro
 This repo is supposed to be a Github Repo Template.
 You can create your github repo from it.

-Consequently it helps to grow your Github influcene in **an oragnic way**.
+Consequently it helps to grow your Github influence in **an organic way**.

 Get more fans, more stars, more attentions, or etc.